UKCloud/documentation/articles/vmware/vmw-ref-connectivity-options.md

 ---
-title: Understanding connectivity options in UKCloud for VMware | UKCloud Ltd
+title: Understanding connectivity options in UKCloud for VMware
 description: Describes the two different architecture designs used in UKCloud for VMware so that you can better understand your environment and more effectively design your solutions
 services: vmware
 author: Sue Highmoor